Ancho-Rubbed Pork Tenderloin topped with chimichurri

 Directions

 Directions for the chimichurri: For best results, forgo a food processor and chop the chimichurri ingredients by hand.
 Place the olive oil and vinegar in a bowl and whisk to combine.
 Stir in the cilantro, parsley, garlic, salt, and red pepper flakes.
 Cover with plastic wrap and refrigerate until ready to use.
-Bring to room temperature and stir again before serving.
+Bring to room temperature and whisk again before serving.

 Preheat the oven to 400 degrees.